Brennall/HFH-SRD/Chapter00.md

-# The Adventurer Conqueror King System
+# Adventurer Conqueror King System

-### Rules for Roleplaying in a World of Swords, Sorcery, and Strongholds
+**Rules for Roleplaying in a World of Swords, Sorcery, and Strongholds**

 ## Table of Contents